Teamsters 117 contract

 5.1.
 In accordance with the Public Employment Relations Commission’s Certification, issued October 3, 2011, the Employer recognizes the Union as the sole and exclusive bargaining representative for all full-time and regular part-time Police Officers of the University of Washington; see University of Washington, Decision 11185 (PSRA, 2011).
 This Agreement covers the employees in the bargaining unit and the work performed by such employees.

-The Employer will refer the member(s) to the Shop Stewards and/or Union Representative regarding any Union paperwork regarding membership, deductions, Legal Defense Fund, etc. The Employer will not engage member(s) regarding such paperwork other than to refer the member(s) to the Shop Stewards and/or Union Representative.
+The Employer will refer member(s) to Shop Stewards and/or Union Representatives regarding any Union paperwork regarding membership, deductions, Legal Defense Fund, etc. The Employer will not engage member(s) regarding such paperwork other than to refer the member(s) to the Shop Stewards and/or Union Representative.

-- The Union shall transmit to the Employer via a web based electronic reporting system by the cut-off date for each payroll period, the name and Employee ID number of employees who have, since the previous payroll cut-off date, provided authorization for deduction of dues or have changed their authorization for deduction.
-Employer will provide instructions and templates for the web based electronic reporting system and provide a calendar of required payroll cut-off dates.
+1. The Union shall transmit to the Employer via a web based electronic reporting system by the cut-off date for each payroll period, the name and Employee ID number of employees who have, since the previous payroll cut-off date, provided authorization for deduction of dues or have revoked their authorization for deduction.
+The Employer will provide instructions and templates for the web based electronic reporting system and provide a calendar of required payroll cut-off dates.

-5.3.
-Revocation.
-An employee may cancel their authorization for payroll deduction of payments to the Union by written notice to the Employer and the Union in accordance with the Union Constitution, Bylaws, and the terms and conditions of their signed membership card.
-The Union will provide the Employer with a monthly list of all employees who are eligible for cancellation.
-The cancellation will become effective on the second payroll after receipt of the notice from the Union.
+An employee may revoke their authorization for payroll deduction of payments to the Union by written notice to the Union in accordance with the Union Constitution, Bylaws, and the terms and conditions of their signed membership card.
+The revocation will become effective no later than the second payroll after receipt of the notice from the Union.
 An employee leaving paid status should notify the Union and receive a withdrawal card for the duration of absence from paid status and/or the bargaining unit.

 5.4.
 Once each month the Employer’s Payroll Office will transmit the total deducted amount of dues and deductions to the Union’s office.
 Twice each month the Employer will electronically transmit a list of current members on Union dues deduction, gross straight-time pay, and any additions and deletions for that month.